kimjoar/pacman/README.md

 * Blogging
 * Feeds
+* Pagination
-* Page listing
+* Listing pages
 * Markdown
 * Other templating languages

 Pacman **has support for**:

-* Regenerating files on the fly.
+* Regenerating files on the fly
-* HTML microtemplates.
+* HTML microtemplates
-* Layouts and partials.
+* Layouts and partials
+* Asset packaging
-* Deploy via rsync.
+* Deploy via rsync
-* Staying out of your way.
+* Staying out of your way

 Pacman has two distinct modes: dev mode and build mode.

 * **In dev mode**, all files are served on the fly, without recompilation.
 * **In build mode**, all files are processed and all assets are packed, producing a directory that can be uploaded to your server.

+Excluding libraries, Pacman is just about 500 lines of JS.

 ---